Missing canoer found dead in Buffalo National River after 3-day search

 The body of a missing canoer from Illinois was found in the Buffalo National River on Wednesday, three days after a search for the man began, park officials said.

-Brian Hanson, 56, of Rockford, Il. was found at about 6 p.m. near the confluence with the White River, according to a news release issued Friday morning from the National Park Service.
+Brian Hanson, 56, of Rockford, Ill. was found about 6 p.m. near the confluence with the White River, according to a news release issued Friday morning from the National Park Service.
 Hanson was reported missing Monday, when his canoe capsized at Clabber Creek Shoals, the release states.

 Officials said several agencies and rescue groups assisted in the search for Hanson.